priyanshu2007dpl-dotcom/RESOLVEAI/PROJECT_STATE.md

 ## Known Issues

 * Security advisor shows WARN (not ERROR) for `get_my_role()` being callable by authenticated via RPC — this is intentional (authenticated users need to look up their own role).
+* Security advisor shows WARN for `handle_new_user()` being callable by anon/authenticated — REVOKE EXECUTE was applied but the advisor may cache results.
+The trigger function is not exposed via the app; it only runs on auth.users INSERT.
 * The sandboxed environment cannot reach external hosts via curl, so health endpoints cannot be tested from the CLI.
-They were deployed successfully and return correct responses.
+They are deployed and ACTIVE (verified via list_edge_functions).
-* The `handle_new_user` trigger function still shows a WARN in the advisor despite REVOKE EXECUTE — this is a caching issue in the advisor; the permission has been revoked.
+* The original Phase 1 spec mentioned Prisma and Node.js/TypeScript backend.
+Supabase is used instead as the Bolt-recommended backend platform, providing equivalent PostgreSQL, Auth, and API functionality.

 ## Environment Variables